-When Jennifer Rosner’s daughter Sophia was born at Stanford Hospital in July 2000, Jennifer fell instantly in love:
+Before she became a mother, Jennifer Rosner never thought she would have to learn about cochlear implants.
+When her daughter Sophia was born at Stanford Hospital in July 2000, Jennifer fell instantly in love:

 But when her newborn fails a hearing test a few hours later, Jennifer’s world is turned upside down.

 Though both Jennifer and her husband are hearing, they find out that Sophia has “severe sensorineural hearing loss,” and that the loss is probably genetic.

 And thus begins the quest that Jennifer details in her book to learn more about her ancestry, understand what it was like for her Jewish relatives in Eastern Europe to live in silence, and decide if surgery to install cochlear implants is the right choice, and what else she needs to do to help her daughter.

 When Jennifer cannot find the details about her mother’s family that she seeks, she makes them up.
 She travels back to the 19th century to imagine her family’s struggles.